kjonina/B8IT110/README.md

 ##### Removal of datasets and freeing RAM space

 In my previous code, I had a loop that stated:
-- for every crypto in cryptolist, create 10dfs
+- for every crypto in cryptolist, create a df

 From there, the code worked to select the correct Dataframe and create graphs.
 To use Adfuller-Dickey test, I created a dataframe with just that one dataframe.